jetpackpilots/IBView/README.md

 can be set as the view's delegate in code or with a connection in Interface Builder.

 See [Working with Protocols](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithProtocols/WorkingwithProtocols.html) for more information.

-## Advanced Usage

-IBView supports multiple nib files for a custom view.
-In other words, you may create several nib files for a particular IBView subclass and then switch between them at runtime by simply changing the `nibName` property.
-The naming convention for the nibs is entirely up to you.

 ## Class Compatibility